How Do You Spell Savanna? Exploring the Geography, Ecology, and Etymology of a Vital Ecosystem

 - Climate: Defined by a pronounced wet and dry season.
 The length and intensity of these seasons vary greatly depending on location and altitude.

 - Vegetation: A mosaic of grasses, forbs (non-woody flowering plants), and scattered trees.
 The types of plants present are highly adaptable to the fluctuating water availability.
-Fire plays a crucial role in shaping the vegetation, with many species adapted to survive and even thrive after burning.
+Fire is key here in shaping the vegetation, with many species adapted to survive and even thrive after burning.

 - Soil: Savanna soils vary depending on location, but are often relatively nutrient-poor compared to rainforests.
 This nutrient limitation affects plant growth and influences the overall structure of the ecosystem.